awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 ## Specifying a bind mount in your task definition<a name="specify-volume-config"></a>

-For Amazon ECS tasks hosted on either Fargate or Amazon EC2 instances, the following task definition JSON snippet shows the syntax for the `volumes` and `mountPoints` objects for a container\.
+For Amazon ECS tasks hosted on either Fargate or Amazon EC2 instances, the following task definition JSON snippet shows the syntax for the `volumes`, `mountPoints`, and `ephemeralStorage` objects for a task definition\.

 ```
 {